NCAR/cesm_unit_test_tutorial/README.rst

 ----------------------------------------

 Because of the way our unit test build system is set up, it works best to have a separate directory for each collection of unit tests.
-This collection is often a single module / file in the production code, but it could also be a group of related modules.
+This collection often includes tests of a single module / file in the production code, but it could also be a group of related modules.

 For this tutorial, you will create a directory named ``circle_test``.
 Where you should put this differs for each component:

 * clm: components/clm/src/main/test/

-  * Unit tests live in the subdirectory of the code they are testing
+  * Unit tests live in the ``test`` subdirectory of the directory containing the code they are testing

 * cam: components/cam/test/unit